Tom Gries: Film

 Gries subsequently made two other films with Heston: the 1969 gridiron drama Number One and the 1970 drama The Hawaiians, which was based on James Michener's sprawling 1959 novel, Hawaii (not to be confused with the 1966 film based on a section of the same book).
 In 1969, Gries co-wrote and directed Jim Brown, Burt Reynolds, and Raquel Welch in the controversial western 100 Rifles.

 In the early 1970s Gries directed a variety of films, from the 1970 Jason Robards and Katharine Ross May–December romance drama Fools to the 1971 science-fiction telefilm Earth II starring Gary Lockwood and Anthony Franciosa.
 In 1973, Gries directed the crime-thriller Lady Ice, which starred Donald Sutherland, Jennifer O'Neill, Robert Duvall and Eric Braeden.
 Gries, who had directed Charles Bronson in a 1961 episode of Cain's Hundred ("Dead Weight: Dave Braddock"), helmed two back-to-back Bronson films in 1975: Breakout and Breakheart Pass.
 Gries' 1970s work failed, however, to earn the critical acclaim that welcomed Will Penny.
-The most successful of his later projects was Helter Skelter, a 1976 TV movie based on Vincent Bugliosi's 1974 true-crime book detailing the crimes and trials of the notorious Charles Manson Family.

-During post-production on his final film The Greatest (1977), a biography of boxer Muhammad Ali (in which Ali also played himself), Gries collapsed and died of a heart attack while playing tennis.
+His final film was The Greatest (1977), a biography of boxer Muhammad Ali (in which Ali also played himself).

+Assessment

+FilmInk cited Gries as an "unsung auteur", calling him "not just a rock-solid craftsman, but also a director drawn to material that allowed him to explore themes obviously important to him.
+A fine purveyor of the western and the telemovie, Tom Gries was also a frequent collaborator of 1970s superstars Charlton Heston and Charles Bronson, directing some of the their more interesting efforts."

+Personal life

+Gries was married three times and four children.
+Three of his children went on to work in the film industry: actor and director Jon Gries (who appeared under the name Jon Francis Will Penny as a child), editor Cary Gries, and assistant director Peter Gries.

+Death

+During post-production on The Greatest, Gries collapsed and died of a heart attack while playing tennis in the Pacific Palisades area of Los Angeles.
 He was 54 years old.

-Personal life

-He is the father of actor and director Jon Gries (who appeared under the name Jon Francis in the film Will Penny as a child actor) and the brother of Buddy Charles a/k/a Charles Joseph Gries, who was a pop and jazz vocalist and pianist in Chicago.
+The film was dedicated to his memory.